jina-ai/jina/docs/chapters/flow/index.md

            .add(name='p3', uses='mypod3.yml', read_only=True))
 ```

-This will create a sequential workflow
+This will create a sequential workflow:

 ```

 gateway -> p1 -> p2 -> p3 -> gateway

 ```

-The input of a Pod is the output of the last Pod in sequential order.
-The gateway is the entry point of the whole Jina network.
-The `gateway` Pod will be automatically added to every `Flow`, of which the output is the first Pod and the input is the last Pod defined in the Flow.
+The input of each Pod is the output of the last Pod in sequential order.
+The gateway is the entrypoint of the whole Jina network.
+The `gateway` Pod is automatically added to every `Flow`, of which the output is the first Pod and the input is the last Pod defined in the Flow.

 All accepted arguments follow the command line interface of `Pod`, which can be found in `jina pod --help`.
 Just remember to replace the dash `-` to underscore `_` in the name of the argument when referring to it in Python.